mathewgomas-alfred/mathewgomas.io/README.md

 You can also export out the files in EPUB format: `make epub` This will generate the EPUB files in an epub folder in the _build directory.

+Install Specific MiKTeX Packages: Instead of using --install=all, you can try installing the specific missing packages, such as pdflatex, latex, or other necessary TeX packages